Bibliography

 • “Terzanelle for Dominion Beach.”
 Ypsilanti, MI: Third Wednesday, Volume 2, Issue 2, Spring 2010, p.21.
 ISSN 1937-7506.

 • “Rabbits on the whole are reluctant to read poetry,” comprised of: “Ah Inflorescence,” “Anniversary,” “Magic Rabbits,” and “The Year in Review.”
-Web/Exeter, England, UK: Stride Magazine, 27 April 2010.
+Exeter, UK: Stride Magazine, 27 April 2010.

 • “Rex Sestina.”
 West Kirby, Wirral, UK: Orbis Quarterly International Literary Journal, Issue 150, Winter/Spring 2010, pp.70-71.
 ISSN 0300-4425.